CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 “Christopher A Ford, former assistant secretary of state for International Security and Non-Proliferation, said the Poseidon is designed to “inundate U.S. coastal cities with radioactive tsunamis,” says CNN.

-The narrator of the CNN video talks about the “persistent buildup of Russian bases” along its own Northern coastline”.
-CNN’s satellite photo shows that Kotelny Island, a thin strip of land that over the last seven years has “seen the growth of a large airstrip.”
+CNN talks about the “persistent buildup of Russian bases” along its own Northern coastline”.
+CNN’s satellite photo (not pictured) shows Kotelny Island, a thin strip of land that over the last seven years has “seen the growth of a large airstrip.”
 For seven years has CNN been watching?

+Military surveillance from geospace up for privatization.
+Who gets to be a spy?

+The use of military-procured imagery from space is highly restricted.
+Access to aerial photos is a hard nut to crack.
+Apparently private space tech companies are allowed to profit from selling military surveillance to civilian private companies.
+While the U.S. is in a hotbed of foreign relations like we have with Ukraine and Russia’s dispute over Crimea.
+With Biden saying “Crimea is Ukraine.”
+What is the motive here?

+Will a Nuclear war over oil, energy, be Biden’s favor owed for Hunter’s Burisma board position?

 Can we assume that anyone can pay a company like Maxar to take satellite pictures of not only the Russian military but China, Iran, and North Korea?
 I doubt if any of our nuclear adversaries would welcome a private/civilian U.S. satellite over their heads.
-Or is it only okay for CNN backed by the Democrat party, who are not friends with the Russians?
+It must be okay for CNN backed by the Democrat party, who are not friends with the Russians.

-Mind you our military and CIA is well aware of what our enemies are after.
 Have no doubt; Russia is a nuclear near-peer adversary to be both respected and feared.
+And Biden should be de-escalating, not escalating.
+CNN’s Russia military photos and war narrative adds further risk to Russia/U.S. relations.
+Maxar on its website calls the media partnership with CNN “leveraging technology for social good and global transparency.”

-They have to in order to protect the people, infrastructure, survivability of the United States in any event of war.
+Military leaders take great pains to protect the people, infrastructure, survivability of the United States in any event of war.
+And that means keeping secrets secret.

+Can the Office of the Secretary of Defense (OSD) answer if it is legal for private companies to sell and distribute satellite imagery of foreign military bases, radar sites, hardware, and underground military storage in their own country?
+Or what is the military policy regarding foreign private companies taking pictures of our military bases and the like?
+(This writer reached out to OSD for comments and will update the story as needed).
+Does this threaten our troops in the areas of private spy-for-sale surveillance?

-If the Pentagon or CIA gives a greenlight to obtain satellite imagery of Russian military build-up to civilian journalists, that’s scary.
-Otherwise, is it treasonous to meddle with the safety and security interests of the United States?
-CNN interprets photos of underground storage sites on the Arctic coastline.
-They identify locations of “two new” Russian radar stations at Provideniya and Wrangel Island (close to Alaska) and in Anadyr show bombers and jets depicted as a quick reaction alert force (QRF).
-All broadcast in CNN’s video.
+CNN describes underground storage sites on the Arctic coastline.
+They identify in CNN video locations of “two new” Russian radar stations at Provideniya and Wrangel Island (close to Alaska) and in Anadyr show bombers and jets depicted as a quick reaction alert force (QRF).

-How do you identify anything underground from space?
-Or identify a QRF?
-CNN’s Russia vibe is aggression, Cold War reborn.
+You can’t identify anything underground from space.
+Or identify a QRF from miles high.
+CNN’s Russia vibe is Cold War reborn.

 We only have to remember the panic following the ‘War of the Worlds’ radio broadcast.
 And we must carefully examine the motives of CNN in releasing material now widely spread over the internet.